muskan179/Muskan_Task3-NLP/README.md

 * Model Training:
 Training different classification models-Logistic Regression,(Multinomial) Naive Bayes, Linear Support Vector Machine & Random Forest and comparing them.
-* Evaluation:
-Comparing the accuracy and recall scores for different models to select the most suitable one.
+* Evaluation:Comparing the accuracy and recall scores for different models to select the most suitable one.
 Accuracies of them are as follows:
-** LinearSVC                 0.9438
+* LinearSVC                 0.9438
-** LogisticRegression        0.8850
+* LogisticRegression        0.8850
-** MultinomialNB             0.8440
+* MultinomialNB             0.8440
-** RandomForestClassifier    0.6036
+* RandomForestClassifier    0.6036